DaniloRua/top5-movies/README.md

 >practicing:
 building a simple webpage about favourite movies. the page contain a display of five favourite movies with a easteregg.
-By left the clicking on the word favourite, the page will fade out and show the classic animation of Matrix rain and then just click to reload the page.
+When you click on the word "favourite", the page will fade out and will start the classic animation of Matrix rain, then just click anywhere to reload the page.

 ## tools